Best Practices for preventing IoT Security Camera Hacks

 Why Does it Matter?

-You're probably thinking, "I don't have anything important enough for a hacker to look at, so this doesn't concern me," but that's not what's happening.
+You're probably thinking, "I don't have anything important enough on camera for a hacker to look at, so this doesn't concern me," but that's not what's happening.
 The real issue isn't hackers looking into the camera feeds (although that can be a very big invasion of privacy) as much as they are using the camera's processors to do something that the camera was not designed to do.

 A Processor is a Processor, Whether it is in a Camera or a Computer